-Growing flowers in your vegetable garden offers many perks.
-Even if you have limited space in your vegetable garden, including a few flowers is a smart idea.
-Besides how quickly they can dress up a pedestrian vegetable patch, companion and interplanting offers benefits for all the plants, not the least of which is enticing more bees and pollinators into the vegetable garden.
-Many vegetable plants have flowers that aren't showy enough to attract their attention, even if they are high in... nectar.
-Some bright blue, yellow and white flowers will fix that problem.
+Even if you have limited space in your vegetable garden, including a few flowers is a smart idea, and it is full of perks.
+Flowers quickly dress up a pedestrian vegetable patch.
+Flowers are used in companion planting to deter pests.
+Interplanting saves space and offers benefits for your vegetable plants, not the least of which is enticing more bees and pollinators into the vegetable garden.
+Many vegetables have flowers that are not showy enough to attract pollinators, even if they are high in nectar.
+Planting some bright flowers can fix that problem.

-There are also many studies about which plants are good for repelling pests and which attract beneficial insects.
-There's a lot of disagreement on this point and don't expect a few well chosen plants to put an end to your garden problems.
-However it's worth experimenting; you may just gain an edge.
-And if the flowers themselves are edible, you have the best of both worlds.
+Studies abound about which plants are good for repelling pests and which attract beneficial insects.
+There is a lot of disagreement on this point, and do not expect a few well-chosen plants to put an end to your garden problems.
+However, it is worth experimenting, and you may just gain an edge.
+If the flowers themselves are edible, then you get the best of both worlds.

 01 of 09

-Borage (Borago officinalis) grows into a wide gangly plant that is lovely in a cottage garden, but can be somewhat messy in more formal borders.
-However it's an herb that is right at home in a vegetable garden.
-The brilliant blue flowers are a beacon for bees and a delight for gardeners.
-Both the leaves and the flowers are edible, with a subtle cool cucumber flavor.
+Borage grows into a wide, gangly plant that is lovely in a cottage garden but can be somewhat messy in more formal borders.
+However, it is an herb that is right at home in a vegetable garden.
+The flowers are a beacon for bees and a delight for gardeners.
+Both the leaves and the flowers are edible, with a subtle, cool cucumber flavor.
 The plants are fast growing and can be direct seeded.
-After that, they tend to reseed themselves, so you'll have an ample... supply.
+After that, they tend to reseed themselves, so you will have an ample supply.

-You'll notice that some flowers are pink and some blue.
+Some flowers are pink and some blue.
 That can be caused by light, temperature, and other external conditions.
-But one theory it that the color changes as the flowers age and lose their pollen.
-Presumably the blue color tells pollinators that the flower is no longer worth their effort.
+But one theory is that the color changes as the flowers age and lose their pollen.
+Presumably, the blue color tells pollinators that the flower is no longer worth their effort.
 Pulmonaria, which is in the same family, does the same thing.

 02 of 09